ibrod83/javascript-binary-converter/README.md

 #### Converting raw bytes

+> :warning: **This API Currently accepts only an array of strings**

 Just like you can get bytes from other formats, you can convert bytes to others.
-Currently, this can be done only with an array of strings, each representing a byte.
+Currently, this can be done only with an **array of strings**, each representing a byte.
 Some of the methods available:

 #### Bytes to image